Alfred Sherwood Romer Prize

 © Michael Skrepnick

-The Alfred Sherwood Romer Prize recognizes an outstanding scientific contribution in Vertebrate Paleontology by a predoctoral student.
+The Alfred Sherwood Romer Prize recognizes an outstanding scientific contribution in vertebrate paleontology by a predoctoral student.
 Selection of Romer Prize session participants is based on the scientific value and quality of a submitted abstract summarizing an original research project.
 The prize is awarded based on the scientific value and quality of the oral presentation of that research during the Romer Prize session at the SVP Annual Meeting.

 ELIGIBILITY REQUIREMENTS